 What is Redemption ?

-Man can’t help us when it comes to redemption, but God can, and God will. “..God will redeem my soul, from the power of death.”
+Man can’t help us when it comes to redemption, but God can, and God will. “..God will redeem my SOUL, from the power of death.”
+Not the body, but the soul, which will be the spirit.

 And what IS “the price” of the ransom?
-Ephesians 1, verse 7 answers that; “In whom we have redemption.. (that’s talking about Jesus Christ) “In whom we have redemption, through His blood, the forgiveness of trespasses (or SIN) through the riches of His grace.”
+Ephesians 1, verse 7 answers that; “In whom we have redemption, through His blood, (thru the blood of Jesus) the forgiveness of trespasses (the forgiveness of SIN) through the riches of His grace.”

 “Redemption through His blood”..
-The blood of Christ, was the “price” of the ransom; And it was paid, by God, in the body of Jesus.
+The blood of Christ, was the “price” of the ransom; It was the price of redemption.
+And it was paid, by God, in the body of Jesus.
 God Himself was IN the body of Jesus.
-That’s basically what the scripture is saying, in John 1, verse 14, when it says; “And the Word became flesh..”
-The scripture says that in the beginning, “the Word was God”.
-John 1, verse 1.
+That’s what the scripture is saying, in John 1, verse 14, when it says; “And the Word became flesh..”
+John 1, verse 1. says that “the Word was God”.
 But then verse 14 tells us that the “Word became flesh”; The Word was still God, but it was God, in a fleshly body.

 The bible says to us, in Hebrews 10, verse 5; “..But a body did Thou prepare for Me.”
 And actually, when you think about it, it couldn’t have been any other way.
 God had ordained, that the price that had to be paid, for the redemption of sinful man, was the blood of a sinless man.
 And therefore, a body HAD to be prepared, so that a sinless soul (God) could dwell in that body; So that the blood, of that body, could be used, as the price, for redemption.